konigsoftware/konig-kontext/README.md

 <dependency>
     <groupId>com.konigsoftware</groupId>
     <artifactId>konig-kontext</artifactId>
-    <version>1.0.0</version>
+    <version>1.1.0</version>
 </dependency>
 ```

 Setup
 -----

-This library allows you to define and pass around any arbitrary context between all of your microservices.
-The context
-can be of any type you like, as long as you can provide parsers to convert the type to and from a binary format.
-However, it is a recommended practice to use a protobuf `Message` to define the context type.
-Examples for using both a
-protobuf `Message` based KonigKontext and a custom KonigKontext will be explained below:

 ### 1. Create KonigKontextKey

-First define an object that extends `KonigKontextKey` in a shared location and implement the interface. **All of your microservices should have access to this key**.
+KonigKontext values are indexed by a `KonigKontextKey`.
+To define a key, create an object that extends `KonigKontextKey` and implement the interface.
+This object should live in a shared package
+accessible to all of your microservices.

 The following examples define a key with a value of type `String` in both Kotlin and Java, although you can use _any_ type you like instead:

 <details open>